hyundai-robotics/doc-spot-weld/2-servo-gun-initial-setting/2-1-initial-setting-procedure/1-tool-number-gun-type-setting.md

 </br>

-◆【Note】◆
+{% hint style="info" %}
 -	If the gun number corresponding to the tool number is not set, the tool number may be used for other purposes.

 -	When setting the gun type as servo gun, it is required to set the additional axis number corresponding to the gun number in the following method.

+{% endhint %}

 <center>